” using the axioms of sets, natural numbers, and addition. However, even without bringing up these axioms, we are convinced that “

 divides

-” also has remainder
+” has a remainder of

 , so